-Throughout the pandemic, we have enabled visiting for residents in special circumstances, such as the deteriorating health of your loved one.
+Throughout the pandemic, we have enabled visiting for residents in special circumstances, such as the deteriorating health of a loved one.
 Any such visits will need to be discussed with the Home Manager or a member of the Home’s Senior Team.

 How do you operate visits to the home?

 We are able to offer a reange of visiting options in our homes including window visiting, visits in enclosed visiting pods, garden visits and indoor visits for one designated visitor (this will increase to two visitors on April 12th).

 In order to ensure that all visits are managed in the safest way possible for all concerned, there are strict guidelines in place that we ask you to adhere to.
 We are operating a booking system and all bookings need to be made with the Home Manager or one of the senior team.

 All care homes are different, and so we carry out risk assessments which result in individual guidance for each home, which will be provided by your Home Manager.
 The following general principles will help you to plan your visit: